finotes/finotes.github.io/_posts/2018-02-09-kotlin-docs.md

 ## Pre requisites

-fi.notes SDK supports android projects with minimum SDK version 14 (Ice-cream Sandwich) or above.
+Finotes SDK supports android projects with minimum SDK version 14 (Ice-cream Sandwich) or above.

 ## Integration

-In-order to integrate fi.notes in your Android project, add the code below to project level build.gradle
+In-order to integrate Finotes in your Android project, add the code below to project level build.gradle

 ```gradle